What Is a Sapiosexual? 6 Signs You’re Attracted to Intelligence

 The first scientific study into sapiosexuality were published in 2018 in the Intelligence journal.
 Although most people look for intelligence in a partner, the study found that a small percentage reported sexual arousal to high degrees of intelligence.
 In ranking desirability in a partner, intelligence was second, behind “kind and understanding,” and ahead of “exciting personality” and “easygoing.”

 Interestingly, the desirability of smart people reached a peak with an IQ of 120 (people smarter than 90 percent of the population).
 And it dropped between 120 and 135 (people smarter than 99 percent of the population.
 In other words, according to the study, there’s a limit to the connection between attraction and intelligence.
 An ability to quote Nietzche or to wax lyrical about sociopolitical issues might be a turn-on, but being a misunderstood genius?
 Maybe not so much in the same way.

 Again, human attraction is complex.
-Certain animals are sexually attracted by certain traits, but human attraction includes multiple factors.
+Certain animals are sexually attracted by certain traits, but human attraction includes multiple factors, including intellectual curiosity.
 Yes, it involves physicality, along with biological cues like pheromones — chemical signals that are detected unconsciously.
 Still, we’re the only species attracted to personality traits.

 The Difference Between Attraction and Romantic Love

 There’s a distinction between attraction, intimacy and romantic love, too.
 “Probably the most unexpected discovery, and the one that really changed my own thinking, was the fact that sexual orientation doesn’t necessarily ‘orient’ one’s capacity for romantic love,” psychologist Lisa Diamond told the Association for Psychological Science.
 She adds: